abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

           make sense of how your  business operations need to change in response

-          bring together all the elements of your business in a seamless design, including how you serve your customers, organise and operate, use technology

           We can help you set up a Business Design team to make sure these